 - EN868 Queer Enlightenments: Eighteenth-Century Narratives of Sex and Gender (postgraduate)

-Interested in supervising doctoral projects in eighteenth-century literature and culture, Irish literature and Queer Studies.
+Declan is interested in supervising doctoral projects in eighteenth-century literature and culture, Irish literature and Queer Studies.